 Pure honey undergoes very little processing.
 Some honey is pasteurized, but unlike dairy products, heat is not required for food safety.
 Raw honey requires less energy and is arguably healthier.
-Especially since there have been reports of adulteration and contamination in imported honey, buying local (or at least domestic) raw honey is the next greenest option to beekeeping.
+Especially since there have been reports of adulteration and contamination in imported honey, buying local (or at least domestic) raw honey is the next greenest option after beekeeping.

 Unless you live in the Northeast, backyard syrup production is not an option.
 And even if you do, producing maple syrup is a lot more time-consuming than backyard beekeeping.
 But like honey, maple syrup is a minimally processed, all-natural sweetener whose production can have environmental benefits.

 Although maple syrup is a relatively sustainable product in terms of land use and pesticides, it does generate carbon emissions.
 Processing maple sap into syrup is energy-intensive.
 Hours of boiling in an evaporator requires about 30 gallons of oil to produce one gallon of maple syrup.
 Traditionally, maple syrup is heated with wood, which also produces unhealthy smoke.
 Because it is a heavy liquid that is usually trucked rather than shipped across North America, the transportation emissions are also high.